There aren't any images for this school. Be the first to show your picture to thousands of people!

 Student Financial Aid Details

-Community College of Rhode Island 5132nd for the average student loan amount.
+Ranks 6307th for the average student loan amount.

-The CCRI Knights are an intercollegiate athletics organization that competes in the National Junior College Athletic Association (NJCAA) Region XXI conference.
+The Knights are an intercollegiate athletics organization that competes in the National Junior College Athletic Association (NJCAA) Region XXI conference.
 The school offers a variety of sports including men’s and women’s basketball, indoor and outdoor track, cross country, soccer and tennis.
 Men may also choose to participate in golf and baseball while women have the additional options of volleyball and softball.

 There are also intramural sports so that students who do not wish to play at the intercollegiate level may still have an opportunity to compete in sports that they enjoy.
-These include basketball, wiffleball, volleyball and tennis.
+These include basketball, wiffleball, volleyball, and tennis.
 In addition to intramurals, there are also club sports available.

-This website and associated pages are not associated with, endorsed by, or sponsored by Community College of Rhode Island.
 StateUniversity.com has no official or unofficial affiliation with Community College of Rhode Island.